parimsuka/idp/README.md

 ---

 **Contact:**
-For questions, comments, or collaboration inquiries, please contact [Your Name] at [Your Email].
+For questions, comments, or collaboration inquiries, please contact me at sukaparim@gmail.com.